 About the Heli-Tour

-Your tour to the Everest Base Camp begins from Tribhuvan International Airport.
+Your tour to the Everest Base Camp helicopter tour begins from Tribhuvan International Airport.
 A vehicle takes you to the airport straight from your hotel.
 The tour starts early in the morning.
 Once you get on the ride, your next stop is Lukla.

 After reaching Lukla, the helicopter refuels.
 Then, the scenic ride over the Everest region begins.
 You see amazing views of the landscapes underneath you.
 The snow-covered peaks look to stand closer like never before.